Symbolic local bifurcation analysis of scalar smooth maps: Bifurcation theory

+In this section we briefly describe the bifurcation theory and how our library can help the analysis.
 Due to the local nature of the problem \eqref{m0}-\eqref{m00}, we recall the notion of {\it smooth germs} around a base point.
 Two maps are considered as {\it germ-equivalent} when both maps are locally identical; more precisely, when there exists a neighborhood of the base point so that both maps are equal on the neighborhood.
 A {\it germ} is a {\it germ-equivalence} class of a smooth map.
 We denote \(\E\) for the set of all scalar smooth germs whose base point is the origin.
 From now on we merely work with elements of \(\E\) rather than a scalar smooth map; see \cite[156]{GovaertsBook}.